 A type 3 life jacket is more comfortable than a type 1 or type 2 jacket.
 However, it does not provide the flotation that you'll benefit from with a type 1.
 Your safety takes priority over comfort, so ensure that you select the right type of life jacket for the water that you will be in.

 A type 3 life jacket is suited to calm, inland water.
 For example, this type of flotation aid can be used in sailing regattas and dinghy races.
 If a training activity or competition is supervised and takes place in calm waters, where there are official rescuers in place, who are constantly watching the water, this flotation aid can be used.

 If you are going fishing or canoeing with others in a calm body of water, you can use a type 3 life jacket.
 If you're operating any type of watercraft in calm conditions, you should always have at least one life jacket per person, just to be safe.
-Check the gear before every trip, to ensure that everything is working properly.
+Check the life vest or other floaties before every trip, to ensure that everything is working properly.

 The type iii life jacket that you have on your boat must be approved by the US Coast Guard.
 The rules and regulations for life jackets and life vests are generally the same throughout the United States but there may be small variations from one state to another.
 Ensure that you check the specific laws for your state or the state that you will be kayaking in, before you head out on the water.

 When you're shopping for a new type 3 life jacket, look for features that will ensure it meets the approval of the US Coast Guard.
 Bright colors like yellow and orange make you visible to rescuers.
 Consider the flotation offered by the PFD, especially since this is also what the Coast Guard will be looking at.